Emigration from Poland to Germany after World War II: Flight and expulsion of Germans from Poland

 After 1945, ethnic deportation was used to create a homogeneous nation within the new borders of the People's Republic of Poland (which contained a substantial amount of territory that was once part of Germany).
 Groups forced to move included ethnic Germans from the Recovered Territories to the post-war Allied Occupation Zones in Germany and ethnic Ukrainians from eastern Poland to the USSR or the Recovered Territories.

 The decision to move the Polish border westward was made by the Allies at the Tehran and Yalta Conferences and finalized in the Potsdam Agreement, which also provided for the expulsion of German citizens to Allied occupation zones.
-Although the Potsdam Agreement left the final decision about the border shift to a future peace treaty, the Polish government (which had implemented pre-Potsdam expulsions from the Oder–Neisse line area) interpreted it as final decision which would be confirmed by the peace treaty.
+Although the Potsdam Agreement left the final decision about the border shift to a future peace treaty, the Polish government (which had implemented pre-Potsdam expulsions from the Oder–Neisse line area) interpreted it as a final decision that would be confirmed by the peace treaty.
 In reality, the Potsdam Agreement took its place.
 The status of the expellees in post-war West Germany, which granted the right of return to the German diaspora, was legally defined in the Federal Expellee Law of 1953.

 The deportation of Germans ended in 1950; from 1945 to 1950, nearly 3.2 million were removed.
 After that, authorities stated that there were (at most) a few thousand ethnic Germans living in Poland; these figures included ethnic Germans living among the Mazurians, Silesians and Kashubs.
 Prime minister Tadeusz Mazowiecki (in office 1989–91) was the first Polish prime minister to officially recognize the German minority.

 During the post-war period, the new territories were resettled by Poles.
 Around 155,000 men from the Kresy (the Polish territories east of the Curzon Line), who were drafted into the Polish army in 1944, were settled in the West after the war.
 About 2.9 million settlers came from central Poland, and as many as two million had been freed from forced labor in Nazi Germany.
-1,176,000 were expelled from former Polish territories in the east; however, an estimated 525,000-1,200,000 Poles remained in those territories after the war.
+1,176,000 were expelled from former Polish territories in the east; however, an estimated 525,000–1,200,000 Poles remained in those territories after the war.